SAP/ui5-tooling/docs/Guidelines.md

 - Describe the intention and reasoning of the change
 - If a change fixes an issue reported on GitHub, add the following line to the commit message:
     + `Fixes: #<issueNumber>` (e.g. `Fixes: #42`)
+- Breaking changes should include a paragraph starting with `BREAKING CHANGE:`.
+This paragraph will be highlighted in the changelog.

 #### Example
 ```